Irfanmersal/irfan-shaik-wasserstoff-AiTask/README.md

 5. API Integration:
    - The chatbot service provides an API for interacting with the chatbot's backend system, including functionalities for sending user queries, receiving responses, and retrieving content.
    - Site owners integrate the chatbot API into their WordPress site using server-side scripting languages like PHP to facilitate communication between the site and the chatbot service.

+  # Installation
+Download the plugin zip file.
+Extract and upload in your wp-content/plugins folder.
+From the wp-admin panel go to plugins and activate “Chatbot” You are done.